 But, back to Basquiat, now deceased, we know that his commercial success lives on a planet far outside of our own general orbit.
 I have seen pictures which I have liked very much, many of which have stuck in my visual memory bank for years.
 I also find his work quite meaningful in this time of Black Lives Matter and COVID all mixed up together, prescient, even.

-This picture above is one which captivated me but I was always bothered by an indiscriminate use of 'local' colour.
+This picture above is one which captivated me but I was always bothered by an indiscriminate use of 'local' colour which includes white paint.
 So I decided to change things around to see if I could make it work for me.
 Its problems have to do with light and its arbitrary colour, but specifically, its overall lack of graphic unity which can either kill a painting or send it up to the Louvre.
 Either way, it is something which can make or break an image's success or failure.
 I present his painting above in its original state.
 The following one (below) is with my alterations, for better or for worse.

 Many of Jean-Michel Basquiat's pictures are still very sexy chic and made for this era.
 This is also the era of Grunge-Chic where heroin and tattoos meet investment banking in condos high above the grit of Manhattan streets.